Family Law Domestic Partnership

 There are also legal steps available to ensure joint property goes to the surviving partner.

-If you or a loved one is in a domestic partnership and need legal counsel or representation, we encourage you to contact us today.
+If you or a loved one is in a domestic partnership in Florida and need legal counsel or representation, we encourage you to contact us today.
 The Curry Law Group services the entire Tampa Bay Area and would like the chance to represent you.

 Get a head start by viewing the informational material provided on this site to help you become more familiar with the legal process and what information you need to provide.
 Then as an educated client, you can choose our experienced and determined lawyers who will fight to resolve the issue in your favor.